zz2788/5310SQL/README.md

 The dataset "train.csv" is originally from the Kaggle competition: [House Prices - Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).

 You can find the schema of the relational database in "Schema&ImportData.Py."
 Using the code you can build a database in pgAdmin and write the tables to the database.

+"10Queries.sql" demonstrates the use of the relational databse.